 World Cup 2026

 In partnership with the Seattle FIFA World Cup 26™Local Organizing Committee, the Alliance will keep you informed and engaged as we prepare to host the world’s largest sporting event in 2026.
-Seattle will host six World Cup matches, June 11–July 19, 2026.
-The Draw is set to take place at 9 a.m.
-(PST) on Dec.
-5, 2025, with teams assigned to specific match schedules, including venues and kick-off times, shortly thereafter.
+Seattle will host six World Cup matches, June 15–July 6, 2026.

-There will be several distinct ticket sales phases from the start of sales in September through to the final match on July 19, 2026.
+There will be several distinct ticket sales phases through to the final match on July 19, 2026.
 Each phase may differ in purchasing processes, payment methods and ticket products, and full details on each phase will be released in the coming months.

 Nadia Flusche connects you to the Local Organizing Committee and works to keep local businesses informed and engaged in shaping Pioneer Square’s FIFA World Cup experience, as well as to honor our Indigenous history.
 She also works to build the neighborhood’s long-term strength by positioning this historic district as a premier destination before, during, and beyond the tournament.
 She’s helping us all work together to make sure Pioneer Square benefits from the energy, visitors, and excitement the World Cup will bring to our neighborhood.
 Find out more about the work of the Stadium Neighborhood Liaisons.